crafn/clbs/README.md

 Common options

-	clean    Remove objects, libs and executables produced by a former build -jx      use x number of parallel compiler processes -v       print compilation commands
+	clean    remove objects, libs and executables produced by a former build -jx      use x number of parallel compiler processes -v       print compilation commands